titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 ## Uniforms - Data Supplied by the TE Framework

-LX passes audio and control data to your shader as uniforms.
+Chromatik passes audio and control data to your shader as uniforms.
 A uniform is effectively a constant - it has the same value across all GPU threads.
 It is set at frame rendering time, and can be read, but not changed.
 (The compiler will complain if you try.)
 The uniforms below